Ccode-archives/Ccode-Command/README.md

 # Ccode-Command
-install Ccode as a command
+Install Ccode as a command